The Fall of Troy (band): Phantom on the Horizon (2008)

-In the Unlikely Event, break up and new bands (2009–2013)
+In the Unlikely Event, breakup, and new bands (2009-2013)

 On February 26, 2009, The Fall of Troy confirmed on their website and their MySpace profile that they were entering the studio that week with producer Terry Date to record the follow-up to Manipulator, which will include "a dozen or so songs" and should be in stores this summer.
-It was revealed on April 30, 2009 that Rody Walker, lead vocalist for the progressive metal band, Protest The Hero, would make a guest appearance on the record.
+It was revealed on April 30, 2009, that Rody Walker, lead vocalist for the progressive metal band, Protest The Hero, would make a guest appearance on the record.
 In the Unlikely Event, their fourth studio album, was released on October 6, 2009.

 On February 26, 2010, The Fall of Troy announced that they would disband after completing a spring US tour.

 The trio did one of their final interviews with Mario Trevizo of Lexington Music Press.

 Following Fall of Troy's breakup, Thomas Erak went on to form Just Like Vinyl.
 In January 2013, it was announced that Erak joined the post-hardcore band Chiodos.
 Andrew Forsman replaced Erak as drummer of the local band The Monday Mornings in 2010.
 Tim Ward relocated to Idaho following his removal from The Fall of Troy and has been recording and releasing demos online under the monikers Messed Up Coyote, Cool Timmy, Trash Kids, Dorothey Valens, and Stranger Danger.
 Frank Ene formed the band Chineke in 2010 as lead guitarist and vocalist.

 On February 21, 2011, Thomas announced the releasing of a live video named The Fall of Troy: Live at the Glasshouse.
 It was filmed in Pomona, CA, on October 12, 2009.

 In August 2011, Enjoy The Ride Records reissued The Fall of Troy's Doppelganger on vinyl.
 Only 1,500 copies were pressed, 1,000 of these featuring a black and red split coloring and sold at Hot Topic.
 The other 500 feature a black and red split with added "bone splatter" coloring and were sold online.
 In November 2011, Enjoy The Ride Records reissued 2007's Manipulator on vinyl as a double LP.
 Only 1,000 copies were pressed with 500 featuring a blue, pink, and orange split on LP1 and a black, white, and grey split on LP2 exclusive to Enjoy The Ride Records' website.
 The other 500 were once again sold at Hot Topic featuring the same colors in a spiral swirl.